The Nice Thing About Hapsburg Faces

 Scientific analysis of a 1652 portrait of Mariana of Austria in the Prado revealed some creepy details.
 The young queen’s image was painted over a previously unfinished image of Philip IV.
 Fabric panels were added along the left and top to accommodate her costume and to allow for the alignment of her face directly over his.
 In the infrared image below you can clearly see Philip IV’s mustache.
 His more round and deep set eyes are also visible in the infrared image.
 Ultimately their cheeks, jaws, noses and lips are so similar thanks to generations of careful inbreeding, the overlay of Mariana over Philip is almost identical.

-And if that weren’t enough very similar looking faces, here is Prince Ferdinand, the brother of Philip IV:
+And if that weren’t enough portraits of very similar looking faces, here is Prince Ferdinand, the brother of Philip IV:

 The marriage of Philip IV and Mariana produced two children who lived to adulthood.
 Their daughter Margarita (immortalized in Velazquez’s Las Menianas) married Leopold I the Holy Roman Emperor who was both her cousin and uncle.
 Philip IV and Mariana’s son Carlos was extremely handicapped and proved incapable of fathering any children with two non-Hapsburg wives thus ending the Spanish Hapsburg line.